Actively Recruiting

 - Diagnosis or history of monogenic, Type 2, or post-pancreatectomy diabetes

-- History of more than 1 episode of severe (level 3) hypoglycemia in past 6 months
+- More than one severe hypoglycemia episode in the past 6 months

-- Congestive heart failure New York Heart Association stage III or IV
+- Congestive heart failure classified as NYHA stage III or IV

 - Symptomatic postural hypotension

-- Use of systemic corticosteroids (except physiologic replacement doses) or other medications affecting insulin sensitivity
+- Use of systemic corticosteroids or medications affecting insulin sensitivity

-- Use of non-insulin antihyperglycemic agents within prior 30 days
+- Use of non-insulin antihyperglycemic agents within the past 30 days

-- History of major or unstable neurological, metabolic, hepatic, renal, hematological, pulmonary, cardiovascular, gastrointestinal, or urological disorders impacting safety or data
+- History of major unstable neurological, metabolic, hepatic, renal, hematological, pulmonary, cardiovascular, gastrointestinal, or urological disorders

-- History of cancer (except certain skin cancers) not in remission for at least 5 years
+- History of cancer not in full remission for at least 5 years except certain skin cancers

-- Known recreational substance use or psychiatric illness affecting safety or study objectives
+- Known substance use or psychiatric illness impacting safety or study objectives

-- History of alcohol or drug abuse or addiction in past 12 months
+- History of alcohol or drug abuse in the last 12 months

 AI-Screening